Food and Nutrition

 The text book ‘WJEC Vocational Award Hospitality and Catering Level 1/2 Paperback – 1 Sep 2018 by Anita Tull & Alison Palmer .
 This can be bought as an ebook for a tablet or a hard copy (the team do have access to a copy in College).

 Encourage your daughter to take an interest in cooking at home, visiting restaurants, researching different food cultures, local food markets and watching professional cooking programmes.

-Practice your daughter’s preparation skills by cooking at home maybe for a three course meal for a certain family member, thinking about a certain dietary requirement or life stage.
+Practice your daughter’s preparation skills by cooking at home maybe for a three course meal for a certain family member, thinking about a certain, culture, dietary requirement or life stage.

 If possible, buy the text book for Food Preparation and Nutrition in Year 10.
 Encourage your daughter to work through each topic knowledge organiser making her own notes.
 In Year 11 she will then have her own set of revision notes.